clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 The hypothesis from the above research is that my issue is the lack of nftables support in tailscaled is biting me due to the fact I'm running on Ubuntu 22.04 on my cluster nodes which defaults to nftables.

 ## Testing the hypothetical fix
-Since it looked like my issues is lack of `nftables` support out-of-the-box Tailscale and, as luck would have it, experimental support is suposedly there I set about testing this out to see if it could unblock me.
+Since it looked like my issues is lack of `nftables` support out-of-the-box Tailscale and, as luck would have it, experimental support is supposedly there I set about testing this out to see if it could unblock me.
 The approach was:

 1. forcing on the `TS_DEBUG_USE_NETLINK_NFTABLES` flag in `wengine/router/router_linux.go`
 2. build a private copy of the tailscale/tailscale image